carpentries-incubator/SDC-BIDS-fMRI/episodes/05-data-cleaning-with-nilearn.md

 **sub-xxxx_task-xxxx_space-xxxxx..._confounds.tsv**

 This is basically a spreadsheet that has columns related to each motion estimate type and rows for timepoints.
-We can view these using a python package called `pandas`.
+We can view these using a language-python package called `pandas`.

 ~~~
 import pandas as pd
 ~~~
-{: .python}
+{: .language-python}

 Let's pick out functional file to clean and pull out the confound.tsv that FMRIPREP computed for us: